GluuFederation/docs-openbanking-prod/docs/source/par-jarm.md

     We can set different PAR lifetimes for different clients.
 PAR lifetime will be 600 seconds if it is unspecified.

-We have a new configuration property for PAR as:
+We have two new configuration property for PAR as:

     *     parEndpoint - String, corresponds to pushed_authorization_request_endpoint
           as defined by specification.

-Moreover, there are two new client configuration as:

-    *     parLifetime: An integer parameter representing the lifetime (in seconds) of the pushed authorization request.
     *     requirePar - Boolean parameter indicating whether the only means of initiating an authorization request the client is allowed to use is a pushed authorization request.
 If omitted, the default value is "false".

+Moreover, there is a new client configuration as:

+    *     parLifetime: An integer parameter representing the lifetime (in seconds) of the pushed authorization request.

 ## JWT Secured Authorization Response Mode-JARM